thosgood/this-weeks-finds/markdown/251-300/week263.md

 r^2 = s^2 = 1

-but since the mirrors are at an angle of π/3 from each other, they also satisfy
+but since the mirrors are at an angle of \pi /3 from each other, they also satisfy

 (rs)^3 = 1